Free School Meals entitlement

 What is the Pupil Premium?

-The school receives a Pupil Premium payment for the year in which families are eligible for free school meals and automatically for the next five years?
-This year it is £900 (expected to rise to £1,200 in April 2014) per free school meal pupil.
+The school receives a Pupil Premium payment for the year in which families are eligible for free school meals and automatically for the next five years.
+This year it is £935 for secondary pupils and £1300 for primary pupils.
 This additional funding will be invested in your child to help them achieve more at school.
 Some schools offer free uniform, trips, one to one tuition and additional teaching support, help towards music lessons and after school activities.
 If eligible for free school meals, you may also be entitled to claim other forms of assistance, for example with home to school transport.

 Free School Meals and Healthy Eating